StefanZander/lecture_notes/ewa/javascript/marp/js_intro.md

 ::::
 :::: double
 - OO developers often get disoriented when working with JavaScript since
-  - JS has no formal concept/support for classes
+  - JS has no formal OO concept of classes (at least until ECMAScript 6)
-  - JS allows to code using the pay-as-you-go principle
-- Until ECMAScript 5, JS does not have a formal concept for classes
-  - Classes were introduced in ECMAScript6, but they rather serve as syntactic sugar The **biggest mistake** in learning JavaScript is trying to transfer your OO-knowledge to JS
+  - JS Classes were introduced in ECMAScript6, but they rather serve as syntactic sugar
+- The **biggest mistake** in learning JS is trying to transfer your OO-knowledge to JS
 ::::
 :::::
   <!-- - before you can do anything in OO, you need to create a class -->